wheelium-m/cruiseKnightBoard/README.md

 ## Usage
 The KnightBoard object contains all the key datastructures and methods.
-To begin, you must supply the KnightBoard with the size of the board, an a char array containing the board information.
+To begin, you must supply the KnightBoard with the size of the board, and a char array containing the board information.
 If the board only consists of the '.' character, then only the board size needs to be supplied.
 For example:

 ``` c++